minhkhang1008/speech-to-text-python/README.md

 # Free Speech to Text using Python

-I am trying to publish it online through Heroku
+I am trying to publish it online somewhere [I haven't published it anywhere]

-You can clone this respiratory and run it locally
+You can clone this repository and run it locally now!

 ## Installation
 - You will need Python to run